-State-of-the-artconnectors will have a return loss of about 40-60 dB, or about one-ten thousandth to one millionth of the light is reflected back towards the source.
-Measurements return need to be carefully controlled to get valid data.
-The test connector being used to test other connectors or jumper cables must be kept clean and periodically repolished to insure as perfect a surface finish as possible.
-Purists will note that measurements of Pout ignore the fresneJ reflection from the end of the test cable fiber and perhaps even the window of the detector, which can add a few percent to the errors.
+State-of-the-art connectors will have a return toss of about 40-60 dB, or about one-ten thousandth to one millionth of the light is reflected back towards me source.
+Measurements setups need to be carefully controlled to get valid data.
+The test connector being used to test other connectors or jumper cables must be kept dean and periodically re-polished to insure as perfect a surface finish as possible Purists will note that measurements of Pout ignore the fresnel reflection from the end of the test cable fiber and perhaps even me window of the detector, which can add a few percent to. the errors.

-The measurement .of opticalireturn loss is not a precise measurement.
-The coupling ratios are hard toicalculate, reflections in the coupler and connectors are hard to zero out, any dirf or wear on the test connector will affect measurements and the dynamic range of the measurements are so large that uncertainties of up to +/-1 dB are common.
+The measurement of optical return loss is not a precise measurement.
+The coupling ratios are hard to calculate, reflections in the coupler and connectors are hard to zero out, any dirt or wear on the test connector will affect measurements and the dynamic range of the measurements are so large that uncertainties of up to +/-1 dB are common.

-Like all fiber optic power measurements, instrument makers have been guilty of providing too much instrument resolution than that warranted by the uncertainty of the measurement.
-Manufacturers also offer dedicated instruments to measure ORL, but the measurement can be made easily with a standard meter and laser source.
+Like all fiber optic power measurements, instrument makers have been guilty of providing too much instrument resolution than that warranted by the uncertainty of the measurement Manufacturers also offer dedicated instruments to measure ORL, but the measurement can be made easily with a standard meter and laser source.